hayden-blair/quest/README.md

 ## Data link (Part 1)

-The republished BLS dataset is available in S3 here:
+The republished BLS dataset is publicly readable in S3.
+Clickable browse and download links are in the [Access to the data](#access-to-the-data) section below.

-`s3://rearc-quest-107628756615-us-east-2-an/`

-(Replace with the exact console or object URL you are sharing.
-The bucket is readable via a scoped bucket policy; see "Access to the data" below.)

 ## Architecture decisions